East Perth Power Station: Conservation and protection

-The East Perth Power Station is considered to be one of the State's most significant industrial heritage buildings.
+The East Perth Power Station is considered to be one of the state's most significant industrial heritage buildings.
 It includes a range of remnant machinery and equipment that is believed to be unique in the world because it contains the five different stages of power generation technology that occurred in the 20th century.

 As early as 1993 plans were in place for conservation and protection of the site.

 In 2007 an oral history project was conducted of former workers at the site.
-The recordings are held at Battye Library.
+The recordings are held at J S Battye Library.

 In 2011, University of Western Australia historian Charles Fox published a history of the station Powering Perth.